Bring back Sedona's Night Sky

-Sedona was the world's eighth International Dark Sky Community, a designation earned in 2014 after years of careful work by residents, the City, and Keep Sedona Beautiful.
-We protect our night sky because it is one of the most extraordinary natural resources we have.
+Sedona was designated the world's eighth International Dark Sky Community in 2014, a recognition earned through years of careful work by residents, the City of Sedona, and Keep Sedona Beautiful.
+Protecting the night sky matters because it is one of Sedona's most extraordinary natural resources.

-Beginning around mid-December, residents whose homes back up to Thunder Mountain began noticing a powerful flash of light, approximately every four seconds, throughout the night.
-The source is the rotating beacon at Sedona Airport (KSEZ), which appears to have been upgraded to a high-intensity LED.
+Beginning around mid-December, residents began noticing a powerful flash of light approximately every four seconds throughout the night.
+After repeated observation, the source appears to be the rotating beacon at Sedona Airport (KSEZ), which may have been upgraded or adjusted in a way that has significantly increased its visibility.

 4sec